 In response to the COVID-19 pandemic, FIL Life and the wider FIL Group invoked and leveraged comprehensive Business Continuity Planning arrangements, locally and globally across all business functions.
 Client Servicing across business areas has continued to function as normal despite the disruption and increased volume of client queries and transactions during the crisis.

-The Company has plans in place to address the exit of the UK from the EU and does not expect this to have a significant impact on FIL Life's current or future business plans.
+The Company has not been affected significantly by the exit of the UK from the EU and does not expect it to have a significant impact on future business plans.